Data-driven recruiting may seem like an obvious concept to talent acquisition pros today:

 “It’s not about perfection [when it comes to using TA insights].
 It’s about reviewing the data, adjusting accordingly, and keeping the train on the track.”

 Translation?
 Developing a data-driven recruiting and hiring process isn’t a one-time task.
 It’s an ongoing initiative.
 You’ll never reach “peak” performance (however you define it) when it comes to taking advantage of your talent analytics to augment your acquisition efforts.

-Consider how a couple Lever customers have utilized their unified recruiting data to strengthen their short- and long-term talent acquisition efforts and improve their principal TA metrics — and how they continually adapt and evolve their approaches as needed:
+Consider how Lever customer Cogent Biosciences utilized its unified recruiting data to strengthen its short- and long-term talent acquisition efforts and improve their principal TA metrics — and how it continually adapts and evolves its approach as needed.

-- Their talent leaders have a holistic view of each recruiters’ activities.
+- 2) Their talent leader has a holistic view of each recruiters’ activities.
 In turn, they can use that knowledge to address any issues with their recruiters and/or offer advice on how to optimize their efforts.
 For example, they can recommend a different nurture cadence (i.e., number of touchpoints featured in a campaign), if they notice clicks and applications from nurture emails are low.

 Bottom line: Collect high-quality data (not necessarily a high quantity).
 Focus on data hygiene and integrity (i.e., keeping your recruiting database ‘fresh’ and eliminating dated and irrelevant data points).
 And implement clear-cut processes around taking action on that data.

 That is how your talent team can set yourselves up for greater success with your daily recruiting activities and realizing your long-term hiring plans and growth goals.